3akrot/Endless-Runner/README.md

 ## Introduction

-The Dino Game Clone is a fun and engaging game where you control a character to jump over obstacles and achieve the highest score possible.
+The Endless Runner is a fun and engaging game where you control a character to jump over obstacles and achieve the highest score possible.
 The game features pixel art graphics and smooth animations.

 ## Features